9rum/flatflow/scripts/obfd/README.md

 > [!CAUTION]
 > This script assumes that the dataset files are merged into a single .jsonl file.

-This may produce a .jsonl file containing the chunked documents, and its metadata .npy file.
+This may produce a .jsonl file containing the chunked documents, and its metadata .npy files.

 ## Best-fit packing